khfong26/daily-quests-app/TESTING_CHECKLIST.md

 ## Step 7b — Improved Quest Editing UI

 **Agent Prompt:**
+"Add rank-up and rank-down visuals and feedback: show an icon next to the rank display (⭐ for rank up, ⬇️ for rank down), play a small animation (fade-in/out or bounce) when the rank changes, and display a toast message like "Rank Up!" or "Rank Down."
+Adjust XP scaling to quadratic progression (XP required = 100 * (rank ^ 2)) and remove the combo bonus entirely so progression feels more balanced.
+Update the XP bar to reflect this new scaling so progress is clearly visible.

-"Improve the quest editing interface so that editing fields are compact and do not overflow the screen.
-Ensure edit boxes resize properly or stay within card boundaries, and avoid overlapping with other quests."
+Improve the quest editing interface so that editing fields are compact and do not overflow the screen.
+Ensure edit boxes resize properly or stay within card boundaries, and avoid overlapping with other quests.
+"

 **Testing Checklist:**

-* [ ] Editing a quest keeps the input box within the quest card.
+* [*] Editing a quest keeps the input box within the quest card.
-* [ ] Edit fields resize properly without running off-screen.
+* [*] Edit fields resize properly without running off-screen.
-* [ ] Other quests remain visible and unaffected during editing.
+* [*] Other quests remain visible and unaffected during editing.

 ---